sgno28/GameResult/README.md

 # Steps:
  1. First download the game data as a csv and place in same folder where you will run this code.
 Id recommend changing the name of the file to something easy like
  "date_and_game_number.csv"
+ 2. Open the main() file (this is the file you need to run)
- 2. Change the name of the file to be uploaded (in the code) to match the csv file of the game data you just uploaded.
+ 3. Change the name of the file to be uploaded (in the code) to match the csv file of the game data you just uploaded.

+# Notes
+ This file has previous game data already if you want to test it first.
+ If you already have a formatted csv and just want to get the ascii table then you can just use the ascii table code